-Asian shares mixed as US mulls new tariffs on auto imports
+Global shares mostly higher as US mulls fresh auto tariffs

-BANGKOK (AP) — Shares were mixed in Asia on Thursday after the Trump administration said it was investigating imposing new tariffs on imports of autos and auto parts.
-Fresh trade tensions combined with uncertainties over the North Korean situation grabbed attention in the absence of other market moving developments.
+BANGKOK (AP) — World shares are mostly higher despite losses in Tokyo after the Trump administration said it was investigating imposing new tariffs on imports of autos and auto parts.

 TRUMP ON TRADE: China and Japan both condemned the Trump administration’s decision to launch an investigation into whether tariffs are needed on imports of vehicles and automotive parts into the United States.
 China’s Commerce Ministry said Beijing would “firmly defend” its rights and interests.
 Japan’s minister of Economy, Trade and Industry, Hiroshige Seko, warned that additional tariffs would put the global market into turmoil.
+Toyota Motor Corp.’s shares fell 3.1 percent while Honda Motor Co’s shares dropped 3.4 percent.

 ANALYST’S PERSPECTIVE: “Fasten up as this will surely get bumpier with Tariff’s, NAFTA and North Korea dominating headlines still,” Stephen Innes of OANDA said in a commentary.
 “The underperformance of emerging market currencies and heightened global geopolitical risks should continue to wear on investors risk appetite.”